JoanViana/devR/README.md

-# pvR
+# devR

-*pvR* is an R package which provides an R6class **Workspace.R** with methods to easy create and update an R package.
+*devR* is an R package which provides an R6class **Workspace.R** with methods to easy create and update an R package.

 * Full R-package skeleton creation
 * Roxygen2 documentation to pdf manual